 Encouragingly, studies show that people who take active steps to treat their hearing loss maintain a better quality of life and experience a slower decline in daily functioning.

-This infographic is based on the EHIMA evidence paper “Hearing care as a public health priority: Understanding its benefits and why improved access matters” (October 2025).
+This infographic is one of four based on the EHIMA evidence paper “Hearing care as a public health priority: Understanding its benefits and why improved access matters” (October 2025).
+Explore the remaining infographics in this series: